Miles: 8.5 mile loop

 Elevation Gain/Highest: 3518ft/5220ft

-Map: Green Trails Bandera No 206, my GAIA
+Map: Green Trails Bandera No 206

 Favorite Eats After Hike: Garlic Crush, Agave Cocina, North Bend Bar & Grill, Chang Thai & Pho, The Commonwealth, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.